Published on January 31, 2019 | Last Updated on February 10, 2020

 |Xfinity||Carefree Minutes World Select 300||$9.95 per month for 300 minutes of calls to selected countries.|

 People have used prepaid call cards since the 50’s.
 The concept was born in Italy but have gained most fame in Japan.
 It’s a small rectangular card made of PVC plastic or thick paper.

-Unlike long distance plans, these call cards are prepaid.
+Unlike long-distance plans, these call cards are prepaid.
 Which means you have to pay before you can call.
-It’s one of the advantages for this system.
+It’s one of the advantages of this system.
 This pay-as-you-go international calling service gives you more flexibility than calling plans.

 First, there would be no phone bills that would pile up at the end of the month.
 Secondly, it’ll be easier to stick with your budget since you get to choose an amount and number of minutes.
 If your calls abroad are few and far between, this will suit you best.

 MyLine used to offer international calling plans exclusively to India.
 Recently, it has expanded its coverage to more than 150 countries and territories.

 It offers cheap international calls to mobile and landline from any device for as low as $0.001 per minute.
 The system works just like that of international prepaid call cards except that all transactions are done online.
 Just go to the MyLine website, choose a plan then enter your account information and payment details.
 A couple of minutes later, you will receive a PIN in your email or mobile number.
 If you are traveling to places where internet access is a challenge, you can buy credit at home or at the airport.
 While at it, list down the country code and dialing code of the place you’re calling to.
 You’ll need to key it in before the international number you want to call.

 The best thing about MyLine is it also gives you unlimited international mobile SMS once you sign up for an account that you can use on any mobile device.
 Call credits are available starting at $2 and valid for 180 days making it perfect for those occasional calls.